laixintao/uwsgi-docs/SubscriptionServer.rst

 * ``5`` is the modifier1 value for our psgi app
 * ``SHA1:/home/private/test.uwsgi.it_8000.pem`` is the <digest>:<rsa> couple for authenticating to the server (the <rsa> field is the private key path).

-.. note:: Please make sure you're using the same digest method (SHA1 in the examples above) both on the server and on the client.
+.. 注意:: Please make sure you're using the same digest method (SHA1 in the examples above) both on the server and on the client.

 To avoid replay attacks, each subscription packet has an increasing number (normally the unix time) avoiding the allowance of duplicated packets.
 Even if an attacker manages to sniff a subscription packet it will be unusable as it is already processed previously.